Zavexeon/kingpin/README.md

 ```

 #### Start the router
-After all your other kingpin code, such as route definitions, setting a 404 page, etc. Call:
+After all your other kingpin code, such as route definitions, setting a 404 page, etc, call:
 ```js
 router.start();
 ```